harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-service-stop.md

 ![VMware ServiceStop](./static/images/vmware-service-stop.png)

 ## Use cases
+VMware service stop:

-- VMware service stop determines the resilience of an application to random halts.
+- Determines the resilience of an application to random halts.
-- It determines how efficiently an application recovers and restarts the services.
+- Determines how efficiently an application recovers and restarts the services.

 ### Prerequisites
 - Kubernetes > 1.16 is required to execute this fault.